 A breast screen appointment actually doesn’t take that long.
 You can be in and out in around 30 minutes, a shorter time than you might spend at the hairdresser or watching an episode of your favourite TV or Netflix show.

 BreastScreen Queensland will send you a letter when it’s time to make your first appointment, and will remind you every two years to book again.
 You don’t need a doctor’s referral to book an appointment, and you can make the booking yourself online or over the phone.
 The service is free, so you don’t even need to worry about organising payment.

 For women in metro areas, you can find out where your nearest service is located using the BreastScreen Queensland website.
 BreastScreen Queensland also operates mobile services throughout the state, so women who don’t live close to a centre can organise their appointment when the service is next near them.

 I forgot to book, have I left it too late?

 It’s better to book sooner rather than later, so jump online or pick up the phone to make an appointment now.
 Remember it’s never too late to start screening, if you’ve been putting it off for a while now is the time to get one.

 I don’t have any breast cancer symptoms, is it a waste of time?

 BreastScreen Queensland is a well-women’s service, meaning they do not treat women with breast cancer.
 The Program targets women 50 to 74 years without symptoms as this is the age group where the benefits of screening have been most clearly demonstrated.
 Breast screens are more effective in detecting early breast cancers than some people think.
-The chances of breast cancer going undetected in a breast screen are less than 1 in 1000.
 Over 19,000 breast cancers have been detected by BreastScreen Queensland since the program began in 1991.